rapidsai/cugraph/README.md

 cuGraph provides the renumber function to mitigate this problem.
 Input vertex IDs for the renumber function can be either 32-bit or 64-bit integers, can be non-contiguous, and can start from an arbitrary number.
 The renumber function maps the provided input vertex IDs to 32-bit contiguous integers starting from 0. cuGraph still requires the renumbered vertex IDs to be representable in 32-bit integers.
 These limitations are being addressed and will be fixed soon.

+Release 0.11 includes a new 'Graph' class that could cause errors to existing code.
+Please see the [Trainsition Guide](TRANSITIONGUIDE.md)